-Tow balls are not suitable recovery points
+Tow balls are not for snatching or winching!

 If you are new to the game, one thing you absolutely must not do when 4WDing is use the tow ball as a recovery point.
 Yep, its easy to drop a strap over the tow ball and take off, but these are not designed for huge amounts of energy to be applied within a split second.

 They will shear, and having a steel ball hurling through the air faster than you can see (usually towards another vehicle or person) is the last thing you want to do.
 They might look strong, but they most certainly are not.

 Want to know more?
 Check out our latest post; Tow Balls in 4WD Recoveries can kill you.

 We covered payload earlier in the post, but you’d be mad to take a chunk of that weight and have it sitting behind your rear wheels.
 Do yourself a search on google, for bent 4WD chassis.
 Scary stuff.

 You know what most have in common?
 Either they were overloaded, or they had the weight positioned too far back.
 I saw a photo the other day, of a badly bent, new Mitsubishi Triton dual cab, which had a heavy rear bar mounted, along with a spare tyre on one side and 4 jerry cans of fuel/water on the other side.

 Add it up; Rear Bar 50kg, tyre and swing arm 30kg, second swing arm and 80L of fluid, and you are looking at about 180kg right at the back of your chassis.
 Hit even a small bump, and what do you think is going to happen?